Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 Exceptional individuals may be able to make the transition to wheelchair independence.

-Most of the patients require help in transferring to and from the wheelchair but the help is just an assistive push than real lift.
+Most of the patients require help in transferring to and from the wheelchair but the help is just an assistive push than a real lift.

 Some assistance is required for toileting and dressing activities.